verser-git/probe_screen_v2.8/README.md

 ## Info

-Probe Screen v2.8 update has been released.
+Probe Screen v2.8 - all commonly used probe macros on one stylish screen, intuitive look, with minimal steps to set up.

 Сhanges:
 - Created for linuxcnc v2.8